Fgrossi-42/Pipex/README.md

 remember kids, dont be bad to your parents, the child process always gets killed first

-having said this I have to legally say I don't partake in child murdering on the regular, sorry for the disappointment, i will try to change
+having said this I have to legally say I don't partake in child murdering on the regular, sorry for the disappointment, I will try to change